DavidBertet/PowerJeep/README.md

 - **Easy Customization:** Adapt the project to fit your specific kid car model and requirements.

-⚠️ This project can send up to 18V to your motor, which usually is 12V!
+⚠️ This project can send up to 18V to your motor, when they are usually taking 12V!
 It ramps up power to avoids gearbox damage, but be aware it can potentially fry your motor.
 Make sure it has the proper airflow to keep it cool

 ## Requirements